adaptingadapting/Holberton-SpeedrunAllChecksPercent/8variables_if_else_while/README.md

 task 8 is simple copy pasting and chaning 1 or two things, thats been this whole directory really

 tasl 9 is confusing with its wording, what does combination of single digit numbers mean

+task 100 was good, i did it much more efficiently this time around